 Leadership skills and organizational business competencies, enabling to decide, act and scale fast.
 Even if more agile and action-oriented cross-divisional and horizontal ways of getting things done are often needed, vertical organizational approaches and disconnected boardroom mentalities continue to persist.

-The ability to better integrate and connect information management excellence, people and business processes, realizing that information excellence and business process optimization are two core elements of the activation of technological innovations and all forms of human business interaction and the capacity to be more responsive.
+The ability to better integrate and connect information management excellence, people and business processes, realizing that information excellence and business process optimization are two core and integrated elements of the activation of technological innovations and all forms of human business interaction and the capacity to be more responsive.

 The capacity of reacting fast to often unexpected changes in customer/stakeholder expectations and behavior in a reality where disruption is the change in power and balance when shifts in value happen between individuals, between companies, between customers, within companies and inside ecosystems and the value chain, to quote Charlene Li from an interview.
 Being able to predict these changes is the next step.